connexcs/docs/ratecard-new.md

 Search function:

-    -Active : Enables the account, this will let the customer calls to pass through
+Active : Enables the account, this will let the customer calls to pass through
-    -Inactive: Disables the account, all calls will be blocked -Pending Approval: When a customer signups it will be listed under pending approval, setting pending approval won't let the calls to pass through.
+Inactive: Disables the account, all calls will be blocked Pending Approval: When a customer signups it will be listed under pending approval, setting pending approval won't let the calls to pass through.